Vurv78/WebAudio/STEAM_README.txt

 [/tr]
 [tr]
 	[td]number webAudioCanCreate()[/td]
-	[td]Returns whether you can call the webAudio function without getting an error from the cooldown.
+	[td]Returns whether you can call the webAudio function without getting an error from the cooldown.[/td] [/tr]
-[/td]
 [tr]
 	[td]number webAudioCanCreate(string url)[/td]
-	[td]Same as webAudioCanCreate(), but also checks if the url given is whitelisted so you don't error on webAudio calls.
+	[td]Overload of webAudioCanCreate(), that also checks if the url is whitelisted so you don't error on webAudio(s) calls[/td] [/tr]
-[/td]
-[/tr]
 [tr]
 	[td]number webAudioEnabled()[/td]